 Instructions

 - Reduce the heat to low, and add the soy sauce, water, and chicken bouillon concentrate to the skillet.
-Stir well to combine the bouillon paste into the soy sauce.
+Stir well to combine the bouillon paste with the soy sauce.
 Let the sauce simmer and reduce for 2-3 minutes.2 tablespoon Soy sauce, 1 tablespoon Chicken bouillon concentrate, ½ cup Water

 - Add the green beans to the skillet, and toss in the sauce.
 Remove from the heat, and serve.